 - The Dragon: Marduke, renegade Guard hero and strong right hand to Lathenia.

 - Dreaming of Things to Come: This is Isabel's second skill.
 It also counts as a (only somewhat justified) case of New Powers as the Plot Demands, manifesting suddenly in the second book where it is instrumental, and then fading into the background.

-- Flight, Strength, Heart: Ethan, whose powers consist of a form of telekinesis, creating illusions and instinct, or the power to fulfil the prophecy.
+- Flight, Strength, Heart: Ethan, whose powers consist of a form of telekinesis, creating illusions and instinct, or the power to fulfill the prophecy.

-- At the end of the first book, Ethan expects to be expelled from the Guard for [spoiler: abandoning his friends for the start of the crucial battle and breaking their prime rule of non-interference with history by rescuing King Richard.]]
-Instead, it turns out that he was merely [[You Can'tFightFate following the promptings of The Prophecy, and he is granted his wings (teleportation) – the highest honor the Guard can bestow and a sign of trust, and something he has been wanting since before the start of the book. ]]
+- At the end of the first book, Ethan expects to be expelled from the Guard for abandoning his friends for the start of the crucial battle and breaking their prime rule of non-interference with history by rescuing King Richard.
+Instead, it turns out that he was merely following the promptings of The Prophecy, and he is granted his wings (teleportation) the highest honor the Guard can bestow and a sign of trust, and something he has been wanting since before the start of the book.

-- Reformed, but Rejected: Rochelle.
-Averted with Dillon, who had absolutely no problems with getting the others to trust him.
+- Averted with Dillon, who had absolutely no problems with getting the others to trust him.

 - Weirdness Censor: At its worst in The Key when all the main characters are raised into the air in public, the school is attacked by hundreds of slightly demonic rats and Ethan runs (to Isabel, the healer) with a severely wounded Mr Carter, to the shock of his teachers.
 The consequences of this aren't really explored further than Carter's Hand Wave.